Extended Day Program

 For students needing medications during their stay at EDP, prescription and over-the-counter medications will be administered, as long as they are in their original containers and are accompanied by written parental authorization.

 EDP requires preregistration for daily use.
-All participants must fill out a registration form in order to participate in the daily program as well as fill out monthly registration forms (click here for the form for September) a minimum of five business days prior to the start of the month to ensure a safe spot for your child.
+All participants must enroll online once per year in order to participate in the daily program as well as fill out monthly registration forms and submit payment before each month's deadline to ensure a safe spot for your child.
 EDP is Tuition based, thus all registrations are non-refundable.
-Once your child is registered for the program, you will receive monthly forms via email that need to be filled out and returned with payment.
-Please place the payment and form in a sealed envelope labeled EDP for your child to deliver to the Reception Office.

 Rates for EDP

-All students dismissed before 2:30 p.m. will be supervised by the EDP staff.
-Please include all hours from 2:30-6 p.m. that you are registering for.
+All students dismissed from school before 2:30 p.m. will be supervised by the EDP staff.
+The following rates cover attendance between 2:30 p.m. and 6:00 p.m.

 - After 6 p.m. - Additional late fees will be accrued.